-Select the Transport tab.
-The ITSP Proxy Address is set to the inside IP address of the Avaya SBCE as shown in Figure 1.
-In the Network Configuration area, TCP is selected as the Layer 4 Protocol.
-The Send Port and Listen Port can retain the default values of 5060.
+The ITSP Proxy Address is set to the IP Address provided by Verizon Business.
+As shown in Figure 1, this IP Address is 172.30.205.55.
+In the Network Configuration area, UDP is selected as the Layer 4 Protocol, and the Send Port is set to the port number provided by Verizon Business.
+As shown in Figure 1, this port is 5072 in the sample configuration.
 The Use Network Topology Info parameter is set to "None".

-5.4.3.
+1.7.3.
 SIP Line - SIP URI Tab

 Select the SIP URI tab.
 To add a new SIP URI, click the Add... button.
-In the bottom of the screen, a New Channel area is opened.
-To edit an existing entry, select an entry in the list at the top, and click the Edit...button.
-In the bottom of the screen, the Edit Channel area is opened.
+In the bottom of the screen, a New Channel area will be opened.
+To edit an existing entry, click an entry in the list at the top, and click the Edit... button.
+In the bottom of the screen, the Edit Channel area will be opened.

 In the sample configuration, each of the Verizon-provided toll free numbers are entered as a SIP URI, with the specific number entered in the Local URI, Contact, and Display Name fields.
-The PAI parameter value "None" is shown selected from the drop-down menu.
+The PAI parameter was introduced in IP Office Release 6.1, and the value "None" is shown selected from the drop-down menu.
 The Registration parameter is set to the default "0: <None>" since Verizon Business IP Contact Center service does not require registration.
-The Incoming Group parameter, set here to 20, will be referenced when configuring Incoming Call Routes to map inbound SIP trunk calls to IP Office destinations in Section 5.7.
-The Outgoing Group parameter, set here to 0, is not relevant in that outbound calls in this sample configuration will choose Group 20 configured for Verizon Business IP Trunk Service as illustrated in reference [VZBIPT-IPO81SBC].
+The Incoming Group parameter, set here to 18, will be referenced when configuring Incoming Call Routes to map inbound SIP trunk calls to IP Office destinations in Section 5.7.
+The Outgoing Group parameter, also set here to 18, is not relevant in that this SIP Line will not be chosen for outbound calls, since the Verizon Business IPCC service will only be used for inbound toll-free calls.
 Click OK.

 IP Office allows the number of simultaneous calls to a specific SIP URI to be managed using the Max Calls per Channel field.
 In the following screen, note that the Max Calls per Channel field has been changed from the default 10 to 2.
 With this configuration, two simultaneous calls to the number 866-850-6850 will be allowed.
 Once two calls are active, and a third call is attempted to 866-850-6850, IP Office will return a SIP 4xx response.
 Calls to other toll-free numbers using this same SIP Line are unaffected by the Max Calls per Channel for a different URI.
 Therefore, this approach could be used to control the maximum number of calls to each of the specific toll-free numbers, preventing a surge of calls to a given toll-free number from monopolizing the available call handling capacity of the access line or IP Office resources.
 An alternative means to restrict the number of simultaneous calls to a toll-free number that terminates on a hunt group would be to limit the queue size of the destination hunt group.
 If a non-priority call arrives to IP Office to a hunt group with a fixed size queue, and the queue is full, and there is no voice mail for the hunt group, IP Office returns a 486 Busy Here.
-See Section 5.5.3 for hunt group configuration.
+See Section 5.5.4 for hunt group configuration.

-5.4.4.
-SIP Line - VolP Tab
+1.7.4.
+SIP Line - VoIP Tab